 Leaving Luang Prabang

-Booked the minibus to Phonsavanh through the Nam Khan Riverside Hotel, which is scheduled to take about 6-hours (I hope) and at a cost of 130,000K.
+Booking the minibus to Phonsavanh through the Nam Khan Riverside Hotel, the journey is scheduled to take around 6-hours (I hope) at a cost of 130,000K.